Will Eid be celebrated today or tomorrow in the UK?

 The date of Eid-Al-Fitr changes each year

-The final night of Ramadan has arrived and Eid-Al-Fitr is fast approaching, as Muslims prepare for celebrations around the globe.
+The final night of Ramadan has passed and Eid-Al-Fitr is here, as Muslims prepare for celebrations around the globe.

 Eid al-Fitr is calculated in accordance with the sighting of the new moon by the Saudi Arabia moon-sighting committee and is typically announced by local Mosques.

-The crescent moon was not sighted in Saudi Arabia on Struday 30th April, therefore Eid al-Fitr will now be marked and celebrated on Monday 2nd May.
+The crescent moon was sighted in Saudi Arabia on Thursday 20 April, therefore Eid al-Fitr will now be marked and celebrated on Friday 21 April.

 Why does the date change?

 Each year the Islamic Lunar calendar is typically shorter than the Solar calendar by 10-12 days and usually Eid and Ramadan rotate and are celebrated in different seasons of the year.

 However, the precise timings and dates change from country to country, depending on the geographical location.

 Festival of Breaking Fast